 Santikos Palladium IMAX

-This Greek-themed, art-house movie theater offers IMAX screens, table seating, a full food and drink menu and a gelato station!
+This Greek-themed, art-house movie theater offers IMAX screens, table seating, and a full food and drink menu!

 The Historic River Walk